Documentation

 From the Cruise panel

 2. 2.
-Select your plan — this opens Stripe Checkout in your browser
+Click Upgrade to Basic or Upgrade to Pro — this opens Stripe Checkout in your browser

 3. 3.
 Complete payment